mjordan/islandora_workbench_docs/docs/preparing_data.md

-Islandora Workbench allows for arranging your input data in a variety of ways.
-The two basic sets of data you need to preare (depending on what task you are performing) are:
+Islandora Workbench allows you to arrange your input data in a variety of ways.
+The two basic sets of data you need to prepare (depending on what task you are performing) are:

 1. a CSV file, containing data that will populate node fields (or do other things depending on what task you are performing)
 2. files that will be used as Drupal media.

+The options for arranging your data are detailed below.

 ## Using an input directory